Clifford Phelps Morehouse

 Clifford Phelps Morehouse (April 18, 1904 - February 17, 1977) was a prominent lay Episcopalian journalist and publisher.

-In 1932, Morehouse succeeded his father, Frederic Cook Morehouse, as editor of The Living Church magazine.
-He was a member of the Executive Council of the Episcopal Church, and served as President of the House of Deputies of General Convention from 1961 to 1967.
+In 1932, Morehouse succeeded his father, Frederic Cook Morehouse, as editor of The Living Church magazine founded by his grandfather Linden Morehouse.
+Clifford Morehouse was a member of the Executive Council of the Episcopal Church, and served as President of the House of Deputies of the General Convention from 1961 to 1967.